Alexoner/dsa/language/cpp/cpp.md

 EIP can only be read through the stack after a call instruction.

+## SIMD
+SIMD instructions use wide registers like `xmm0`, can be inspected with gdb `print $xmm0`.

 # tools
 `g++ -fdump-class-hierarchy -c a.cpp` can be used to generate layout of class.
-`gdb disassemble main` can be used to show assemble code of function.
+Gdb `disassemble main` can be used to show assemble code of function.
+Use gdb `info all-registers` can show all register values.

 Reference: https://stackoverflow.com/questions/1632600/memory-layout-c-objects